cicada-legs/cicada-legs/README.md

 ### About me
 - 💻 I'm a third year uni student studying Computer Science with a specialization in Cybersecurity.
-- 👩‍🎓 Things I'm studying in uni at the moment: Coding and Cryptography Maths
+- 👩‍🎓 Things I'm studying in uni at the moment: Coding and Cryptography Maths and Applications, Advanced Network Applications, Human and Organisational Security
 - ✨ Extra Stuff I'm doing on the side:
   * implemented a PDF generation feature for a vulnerable web app [Finished]
   * writing a fuzzer in Go [In Progress]